finn-no/apps-handbook/ONBOARDING.md

 It's your first day here and you should have temporary access card, remember to get your photo taken at the reception.
 I hope you have enjoyed unwrapping all those little boxes 🎁.
 It's time for you to get all your accounts set up.

 The first step to get you up and running is to setup Okta, so go ahead and open https://schibsted.okta.com and sign in.
 Okta is your main gateway for all the things Schibsted (and FINN), here you'll find direct links to all the apps you've access to.
 You will be asked to set up your account using 2-factor auth, to do this https://authy.com is the recommended system.
-The reason for this is that other 2-factor services don't have a backup system in place. **To set up Okta using Authy just follow the steps as if it was Google Authenticator and scan the QR code using Authy.**
+The reason for this is that other 2-factor services don't have a backup system in place. **To set up Okta using Authy just follow the steps as if it was Google Authenticator.**

 Once you're logged in you should see this: